 It is said that people skills are more of a contributing factor in personal, team, sales and leadership success than virtually any other factor.
 Behavioural Intelligence is important for leadership and team effectiveness.
 It is also important for hiring "right fit" team members whose styles and motivators align with the position.
 The cost of a "wrong fit" or a "mismanaged" employee on a team is expensive in terms of salary, poor performance and turnover.
 Understanding DISC styles helps increase talent management and team effectiveness.

-There are a variety of 4-quadrant behavioural profiling systems like DISC hat are available to help you learn about your behavioural style but some are more research validated than others for use in talent selection and development.
-In learning about DISC behavioural styles it helps to identify your primary style (and style blends) and then as you read the style overview descriptions below, think of someone you know who has that style.
+There are a variety of 4-quadrant behavioural profiling systems like DISC that are available to help you learn about your behavioural style but some are more research validated than others for use in talent selection and development.
+In learning about DISC behavioural styles it helps to identify your primary style (and style blends) and then as you read the style overview descriptions below, think of someone you know who exhibits that style.

 Tends to be: extroverted, fast-paced, strong, direct personality style, task-focused, direct communicators, and comfortable with taking calculated risks aligned with their goals.

 Tends to be: outgoing, fast-paced, extroverted, creative, conversational, optimistic and people-oriented.

 Tends to be: relaxed, introverted, people-oriented, reserved, a good listener, indirect communicator, a team player and risk-averse.